-- Over Strict Parenting There is also some evidence that extremely strict and demanding parents may have separation anxiety issues as well.
-Sometimes referred to as reverse-separation anxiety, the parents may be so concerned that their child will someone leave them someday that they try to control the child's life as best they can.
+- Over Strict Parenting - there is some evidence that extremely strict and demanding parents may have separation anxiety issues as well.
+Sometimes referred to as reverse-separation anxiety, the parents may be so concerned that their child will leave them someday that they try to control the child's life as much as possible.

-- Mooching Finally, those that "mooch" off their parents into adulthood or those that never seem to leave their friends' homes and appear upset over the lack of connection may be experiencing separation anxiety in some way.
-Or they may simply be using them.
+- Mooching - those that "mooch" off their parents well into adulthood, or those that never seem to leave their friends' homes may be experiencing separation anxiety in some way.

 Symptoms of Adult Separation Anxiety

 - Distress when attached to a specific figure or figures.